KatieFish/xylose_optimization_project/README.md

 5. After completing lesson 1, work through lessons R programming lessons 2 through 7.

 ## Part 2
-**ortholog trees**
+**Ortholog trees**
 *I created new protein alignments in data/alnmnts/pep_ortholog_alnmnts - use these for below.*

 *A few things before you can `git pull`*
-         -Using file->save as in R, rename your "Processing_xylose_MSA_tsvs.R" to something different.
+         - Using file->save as in R, rename your "Processing_xylose_MSA_tsvs.R" to something different.
 It can be anything, just make sure you            remember what it is!
-         -Delete your local copy of "Processing_xylose_MSA_tsvs.R".
+         - Delete your local copy of "Processing_xylose_MSA_tsvs.R".
 (Just drag in into the recyle bin).
-         -`Git pull`
+         - `git pull`

 1. Create maximum liklihood trees for the protein alignments in the xylose_optimization_project/data/alnmnts/pep_ortholog_alnmnts directory by uploading the fasta files to https://raxml-ng.vital-it.ch/#/.
 Be sure to reset Datatype to Protein/AA.
 2. Finish writing your `for` loops to populate the ortholog binary matrix.
 I swapped out the tkl1_cds_MSA.tsv file for a new one that includes more orthologs. *Be sure to re-run all your code with the new, updated files!!*